-Establish Paternity in West Palm Beach - Legal Guidance
+Paternity Attorneys in West Palm Beach

-Legal Paternity Services in West Palm Beach and Surrounding Counties
+Establish Paternity in Palm Beach County

 Paternity is equated with fatherhood, which includes all legal rights and responsibilities intrinsic to becoming a father.
 When you establish paternity in Florida, you identify a child’s legal father, which can help a family gain access to important information such as medical history, health and life insurance, financial support, and more.
 For the mother, an establishment of paternity provides her with support, including child support, visitation, and custody rights, and a say regarding legal decisions that may impact the child’s life.